-- Faster than existing Linux TUN/TAP interfaces (by eliminating system calls and copy\to\user()/copy\from\user() operations. - Allows management of DPDK ports using standard Linux net tools such as ethtool, ifconfig and tcpdump. - Allows an interface with the kernel network stack.
+- Faster than existing Linux TUN/TAP interfaces (by eliminating system calls and copy_to_user()/copy_from_user() operations. - Allows management of DPDK ports using standard Linux net tools such as ethtool, ifconfig and topdump. - Allows an interface with the kernel network stack.

-The components of an application using the DPDK Kernel NIC Interface are shown in Fig. 19.1.
+The components of an application using the DPDK Kernel NIC Interface are shown in Figure 17.
+Figure 17.
+Components of a DPDK KNI Application